Shouldering a Handgun with a Sig SB15 Brace

 Quick Summary

-It is legal to shoulder a handgun equipped with an SB15 brace because the ATF has ruled it is not a stock and does not change the firearm's classification from a pistol to a rifle.
-However, any modifications that make the brace resemble a stock can lead to severe legal penalties.
+According to ATF rulings, it is legal to shoulder a handgun equipped with an SB15 brace.
+The brace does not change the firearm's classification from a pistol to a rifle, provided the brace itself is not modified to resemble a stock.
+However, any modifications that make the brace more stock-like can lead to severe legal penalties.

 Chapters